Seville foodie guide: where locals eat and drink

 Metropol Parasol food market

 Nicknamed ‘the mushrooms’ Metropol Parasol dominates the Plaza de la Encarnación with its futuristic-looking wooden structure.
 Underground is a museum displaying some of the city’s Roman walls and artefacts while above it is one of Seville’s best daily food markets.
 Make sure you visit the stalls selling jamón de ibérico bellota; it can be vacuum packed to take home (from €60-120 per kg).
-On the upper levels, Gastrosol is home to a café and two tapas bars as well as a 30-metre high walkway for panoramic views.
+On the upper levels there is a 30-metre high walkway with panoramic views which you can access through the Antequarium below.

 Ex-Londoner Peter Tatford has called Seville home for the past 15 years.
 He combines a love of history and local culture with his knowledge of food and wine, offering a variety of informative walking and tapas tours that will get you started the way you mean to go on.